Away fans' guide

 There are a few car parks near the ground though.
 There is the King William Street car park (NCP) or the car parks just off Western Way on Parr Street, Belmont, Belgrave Road and Bampfylde Street car park and the Triangle car park (actually accessed from Clifton Road).
 These are all about five to 10 minutes' walk minutes from the club.

 The stadium is served by St James Park rail station, a few minutes’ walk from the ground.
-The station lies on the Avocet Line (Great Western Railway trains), which runs from Exeter St David’s to Exmouth, also calling at Exeter Central.
+The station lies on the Avocet Line (First Great Western trains), which runs from Exeter St David’s to Exmouth, also calling at Exeter Central.
 The Exeter St David’s and Exeter Central stations connect the city to the other major cities across the UK.

 Exeter Bus Station is located around 10 minutes’ walk from St James Park.
 It is the terminus for many local buses in the Exeter area, as well as serving intercity coach companies including Megabus, National Express, First Bus and Western Greyhound.